Chronic Illness in Malaysia: Strategies for preventing Diabetes, Hypertension, and Obesity

 Hypertension

 Elevated blood pressure, or hypertension, is a serious medical condition.
-It increases the risks of heart, brain, kidney, and other diseases significanly.
+It increases the risks of heart, brain, kidney, and other diseases significantly.
 According to the Malaysian National Health and Morbidity Survey, 30% of Malaysians over 18 years suffer from hypertension.

 Symptoms of hypertension